[Updated August, 2020] My recent article on the most popular double edge razors by sales included the Parker 96R. Here is my take on that razor.

 (I should note that I think all TTO-style razors, including Parker’s, have some inherent design characteristics that can make the opening and closing process something that you need to pay attention to.)

-I like the full-length texturing of the 92R’s handle.
+I like the full-length texturing of the 92R’s longer-than-typical handle.
 I’ve never had a problem with it slipping out from between my wet fingers during a shave.

 (Amazon and West Coast Shaving links are affiliate.)